swiftwasm/swiftwasm.github.io/blog/Content/posts/september-2020.md

 helper `publisher` property on `JSPromise`, which allows you to integrate any promise-based API with an OpenCombine pipeline.

-We also saw a lot of great progress with [DOMKit](https://github.com/swiftwasm/DOMKit) in September, which was unblocked by the recent additions to JavaScriptKit.
+We also saw a lot of great progress with [DOMKit](https://github.com/swiftwasm/DOMKit) in September thanks to the outstanding work by [Jed Fox](https://jedfox.com/) and [@Unkaputtbar](https://github.com/Unkaputtbar), which was unblocked by the recent additions to JavaScriptKit.
 With DOMKit we're going to get type-safe access to the most common browser DOM APIs.
 It will be expanded in the future to support even more features that currently are only available via JavaScriptKit through force unwrapping and dynamic casting.

 That is, compare the current API you get with JavaScriptKit: